rwxrob/notes/Living in the moment.md

-Something as simple as hearing the wind and birds around me makes a ton of difference.
-Been reminded of what it is all about.
+Just sitting in my bike shed hearing the wind and birds around me makes a ton of difference in my perspective.
+Lately, I've been reminded of what it is all about.

 It's not what have I done for humanity.

 It's not how I will be remembered.

-It's not will I get into heaven.
+It's not about  heaven or hell.

 It's not even the relationships I've made including my family.